California diocese buys $2.3M home for retiring bishop

 - Analysis: Trump swore to uphold the law; he may be the greatest threat to it

-Diocese spokeswoman Liz Sullivan says it was purchased with funds set aside for a bishop’s housing and upkeep after retirement.
+McGrath said the diocese also got the proceeds from selling a condominium where his predecessor, retired Bishop Pierre DuMaine, lived before moving into assisted living.

+“The fund is a fund that can be used for nothing else,” McGrath said.
+“When I’m not around anymore, the house can be sold.
+It’s a good investment in that sense.
+It probably makes more money this way than if it were in the bank.”

-McGrath previously spoke about the lack of affordable housing in Northern California.
+Still, the purchase appears at odds with the McGrath’s previously expressed concerns about housing inequality in Northern California.

+In 2016, McGrath co-authored an article backing a $950 million bond measure for affordable housing in which he wrote “too many children and families are living in cars or tripled up with other families in small homes because they can’t afford the rent on their own.”

+“There is no moral or social justification, no justification whatsoever, for the lack of housing,” he wrote.